Problem-Solving Skills Training (PSST)

 Location/Institution: Utah

-The study evaluated the effectiveness of Problem-Solving Skills Training (PSST) for the treatment of social and behavioral problems in a sample of children.
-All parents received a parent training intervention, after which families were randomly assigned to either a PSST treatment group or a nondirective comparison group.
-Parents and children completed the Social Skills Rating System (SSRS) and parents completed the Parent Daily Report (PDR), Child Behavior Checklist for Ages 6-18 (CBCL/6-18), Parenting Stress Index-Short Form (PSI-SF), and a parent questionnaire at baseline, post-treatment, and at a 6-week follow-up.
-Results indicated that children in both the treatment and comparison group showed similar improvement, with PSST showing a minor advantage on several PDR and SSRS scales.
-Limitations included the small sample size and short-term follow-up.
+The purpose of the study was to evaluate the effectiveness of Problem-Solving Skills Training (PSST) for the treatment of social and behavioral problems in children.
+Participants were randomly assigned to either a PSST treatment group or a nondirective comparison group.
+Measures utilized include the Skills Rating System (SSRS), the Parent Daily Report (PDR), Child Behavior Checklist for Ages 6-18 (CBCL/6-18), Parenting Stress Index-Short Form (PSI-SF), and a parent questionnaire at baseline, post-treatment, and at a 6-week follow-up.
+Results indicate that children in both the treatment and comparison group showed similar improvement, with PSST showing a minor advantage on several PDR and SSRS scales.
+Limitations include the small sample size and short-term follow-up.

 Length of controlled postintervention follow-up: 6 weeks.